bjellesma/BillJellesmaCoding/blog/20210912_odoo_install.md

 Note in the above command that even though `postgres` is being used as the username, this means that we're connecting as `postgres`, we're still creating a new user.

-6. Create a PostGres Database

-Now that a new user has been created, you can now create a new database with `createdb {database}`

-7. Install the required Linux dependencies
+6. Install the required Linux dependencies

 Using a debian based distribution, we can install the required dependencies with